akebe/v-field/README.md

 # v-input
-A Vue.js directive for dynamic input
+🖍A Vue.js directive for dynamic input

 ```
 <el-table